The Long War, Part 37 / The heydays of Bocskai, 1605

 After this, Bocskai summoned the Estates to Korpona because he wanted to make a truce with the Habsburgs as well.
 He knew that Hungary could get help against the Turks only from the Habsburgs in case of peril.
 At the same time, the Transylvanian Principality would be stronger if he could get some more northern counties from Royal Hungary.
 A powerful Transylvania would be able to defend the constitutional rights of the Hungarian Estates of Royal Hungary against the Habsburgs.

 The Diet began on 24 November but there were plenty of debates about the future.
-The radicals, led by Bocskai`s chancellor called Kátay Mihály would have welcomed a Protestant ruler from abroad on the Hungarian throne and they were against the truce with the Habsburgs.
+The radicals, led by Bocskai`s chancellor Kátay Mihály would have welcomed a Protestant ruler from abroad on the Hungarian throne and they were against the truce with the Habsburgs.
 In favor of them, the Estates made more laws that served the interests of the Protestants.
 Here I have to note that the whole uprising was originally related to the Habsburgs because they had been persecuting the Protestants and were busy filling their Treasury with the wealth taken away from the richest Hungarian lords.

 3 December 1605: The mercenaries of General Basta defeat Prince Bocskai`s troops at Rábahídvég

-Hajdú-captain Gergely Némethy had led two campaigns to conquest the Trans-Danubian Region of Royal Hungary in 1605.
+Hajdú-captain Gergely Némethy had led two campaigns to conquer the Trans-Danubian Region of Royal Hungary in 1605.
 During the military actions from May to the end of June, the rebels of Bocskai had taken almost the entire West- and Middle-Trans-Danubian Region, except Sopron Castle and a few castles on the Austrian border.
 Yet, the Imperials struck back in July-August and forced Captain Némethy from this part of the country but he turned back at the end of August.

 His Hajdú troops were not as successful as before and he could hardly enlarge their numbers.
 He didn`t have enough power to besiege castles, he was just raiding around.
 Still, he could scatter the 800 mounted riflemen of Alexander Ridolphi at the end of September near Szombathely.